shuhanxu93/project_mtls/README.md

 Tasks done today:

 Completed parser and data preprocessing.
-Predictor had an accuracy of ~60% (predicting training set) with window size = 17 and SVM default settings.
+* Predictor had an accuracy of ~60% (training set score) with window size = 17 and SVM default settings.
-Predictor had an accuracy of ~99% (predicting training set) with window size = 17 and C = 1000.
+* Predictor had an accuracy of ~99% (training set score) with window size = 17 and C = 1000.
+It seems that my inputs are processed correctly and SVM is learning from my training set.
+There is still a long way to go.

 Tasks for tomorrow: